MODx Newbie FAQ

 Snippets are discussed in more detail here and here.

-1. Snippet names and parameters are case-sensitive.
+1. Snippet names and property names are case-sensitive.
 Make sure you spelled your snippet name correctly. "startID" will not work if "startId" is expected.

-2. Snippet parameters must be enclosed in backticks, not single quotes.
+2. Snippet properties must be enclosed in backticks, not single quotes.
 The backtick character is usually on the ~ key.

-3. Each parameter in a snippet call must have an ampersand character in front of it.
+3. Each property sent in a snippet tag must have an ampersand character in front of it.
 These are easy to forget.

-4. There should be no spaces around the equals signs in a snippet call.
+4. There should be no spaces around the equals signs in a snippet tag.

 When do I use a Snippet and when do I use Chunks?